KorySchneider/tab/README.md

 Commands are shortcuts for sites (e.g. `y` for YouTube).
 You can search sites by separating the command and your query with a semicolon.
 If you wanted to search YouTube for cats, you would enter: `y;cats`.
 If you simply enter a command and no query, it will take you to that site. <sup>(Note that leading/trailing spaces get stripped, so entering `y; cats` will do the same thing.)</sup>

+You can also enter a URL by itself to go to it.

 For a full list of commands and what they do, refer to the command list in the help menu. <sup>(see [menus](#menus) section below)</sup>

 #### Examples